grageragarces/Quirk-E/README.md

 # Quirk-E
-Quirk-E is an open-source quantum circuit simulator built as an extension of the original Quirk [1] platform.
+<a href="https://quirk-e.dev/" target="_blank">Quirk-E</a> is an open-source quantum circuit simulator built as an extension of the original Quirk [1](https://github.com/Strilanc/Quirk) platform.
 Quirk-E has been developed as part of the <strong>Developer Experience in Iterative Quantum Software Engineering (DEQSE)</strong> project by the <a href="https://www.jyu.fi/en/research-groups/empirical-software-engineering-research" target="_blank">Empirical Software Engineering Research Team</a> and the <a href="https://www.jyu.fi/en/research-groups/quantum-information-and-computation-team" target="_blank">QIC Team</a> at the <a href="https://www.jyu.fi/en" target="_blank">University of Jyväskylä</a>, Finland.

-The Quirk-E tool, which has been presented in [2] (https://doi.org/), adds more functionalities to the Quirk [1] quantum circuit simulator.
+The Quirk-E tool, which has been presented in [2] (https://doi.org/), adds more functionalities to the Quirk [1](https://github.com/Strilanc/Quirk) quantum circuit simulator.

 The Quirk-E is free to use and modify.
-However, you must add reference #[2] in case of any publication.
+However, you must add reference #[2] (https://doi.org/) in case of any publication.

 Quirk-E is also embedded in the DEQSE Visual Studio Code Extension, designed to enhance the quantum software development experience.
-The extension is available for download from GitHub and Microsoft Marketplace.
+The extension is available for download from <a href="https://github.com/DEQSE-Project/deqse-vscode-extension" target="_blank">GitHub</a> and <a href="https://marketplace.visualstudio.com/publishers/jyuqicteam" target="_blank">Microsoft Marketplace</a>.

 <br>
 Access Quirk-E via: